martincarstenbach/javascript-blogposts/database/README.md

 - podman 5.4.0
 - podman-compose 1.4.0

+Additional testing on Linux Mint 22 featuring

+- podman 4.9.3
+- podman-compose 1.4.0

-Oracle Linux 9.6 ships with too old a podman-compose release (1.0.6), make sure to install the current one into a venv, like so:
+If your distribution ships with too old a podman-compose release (< 1.4), make sure to install the current one into a venv, like so:

 ```sh
 python3 -m venv .venv